Yandex Cloud

 Note

-3. Provide a list of settings to update:
+3. Provide the list of settings to update:

 yc managed-clickhouse cluster update <cluster_name_or_ID> \